Summer JUNIOR English camp in NYC

 A: Despite having a population of more than 8 million people, New York City consistently ranks in the top ten safest large cities in the United States.
 As in any large city, travelers should be careful of pickpockets and hustlers, but our leaders are here to guide students and give them safety tips.

-Q: Where will the English classes take place?
+Q: Where will the English sessions take place?

-A: All junior classes will take place outside the classroom in places such Brooklyn Bridge Park, Dumbo, Essex Market or Brookfield place.
-So instead of being in a room with 4 walls, students will learn English in authentic locations and the city will become their classroom!
+A: All English sessions will take place outside the classroom in places such Brooklyn Bridge Park, Dumbo, Essex Market or Brookfield place.
+So instead of being in a room with 4 walls, students will practice English in authentic locations and the city will become their classroom!

 Q: Will it be comfortable for the students?
 Will there be restrooms?

 A: Yes and yes!
-Locations have been carefully chosen based on comfort, space, ease of access, points of interest close by, proximity of public restrooms, etc. They take place in small classes of 8 students maximum.
+Locations have been carefully chosen based on comfort, space, ease of access, points of interest close by, proximity of public restrooms, etc. They take place in small groups of 8 maximum.
 Students seat around a table, in semi-circular seating, or in a row.

-Q: What are the benefits of an outdoor class?
+Q: What are the benefits of outdoor English sessions?

-A: Since classes will predominantly take place outdoors throughout the city, students will naturally be immersed in NYC life and culture.
-With this interactive class concept, not only will students be exploring all that NYC has to offer, but they will be able to live like a real New Yorker and experience the city first-hand!
+A: Since English sessions will predominantly take place outdoors throughout the city, students will naturally be immersed in NYC life and culture.
+With this interactive class concept, not only will students be exploring all that NYC has to offer, but this gives them real world scenarios to practice their English and live like a real New Yorker!

 Q: What happens if it rains?

-A: On the rare days when it rains in the morning or if it gets too hot, classes will switch to one of our carefully selected indoor venues or be taken on one of our many cultural or educational field trips located in indoor locations.
+A: On the rare days when it rains in the morning or if it gets too hot, classes will switch to one of our carefully selected indoor venues or be taken on one of our many cultural or educational Discovery Days located in indoor locations.
 New York City is full of great museums and semi-secret indoor public spaces.

 Q: What about the COVID sanitary measures?